Version: 2021.3+

 You can find the completed files that this example creates in this GitHub repository.

 This guide is for developers familiar with the Unity Editor, UI Toolkit, and C# scripting.
-Before you start, get familiar with the following:
+You are recommended to have a basic understanding of the following:

 Define a custom Inspector UI class called TankScript, style it with USS, and set the visual elements and the binding path in UXML.